Le-aquile/Furo/README.md

 ---

 ### Philosophy: Learning by Building 🔧
-Furo encourages **learning by doing**, making it an excellent tool for students, researchers, and professionals seeking to deepen their understanding of AI.
+Furo encourages **learning by doing**, making it an excellent tool for students and researchers seeking to deepen their understanding of AI.
 The platform provides low-level control over algorithms, giving users the freedom to customize, tweak, and observe their behavior.

 ---